School for Traitors

 "School for Traitors" is the twentieth episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Julie Stevens.
 It was first broadcast in the Teledu Cymru region of the ITV network on Friday 8 February 1963.
 ABC Weekend TV, who produced the show for ITV, broadcast it the next day in its own regions.
 The episode was directed by Jonathan Alwyn and written by James Mitchell.

 Plot

-During a spate of suicides at a university, a burglar seeks a note to Venus.
+During a spate of suicides at a university, a burglar seeks a non-existant note that one of the students had purportedly sent to Venus before his death.
 Steed uncovers a sinister plot to blackmail students into espionage activities.